rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 # Miscrits Auto Farm Bot 🧠⚔️

 A Python-based GUI automation bot for **Miscrits** designed to farm EXP automatically, capture rare Miscrits, and interact with the game using image recognition.
-This tool uses PyAutoGUI and custom image templates to simulate actions like attacking and catching, making grinding effortless.

 ---